kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 ```

 Here, a Workload organizes Pods managed by two different Deployments into two
 different PodGroups.
-The `workload-claim` ResourceClaim is shared among all Pods
-in either PodGroup.
 Each group refers to the same ResourceClaimTemplate,
 `pg-claim-template`.
 This single ResourceClaimTemplate forms the basis of two
 different ResourceClaims which will be created by the ResourceClaim controller:
 one for each PodGroup.
 The Pod templates in the Deployments include a reference